storypku/cyberrt-on-rpi/README.md

 ## Note
 - It seems that the Apollo Team has added `aarch64` support for CyberRT in the master branch.
 - Scheduler::ParseCpuset expects well-formatted cpuset.
-It will either throw or exit otherwise.
+Otherwise, it will either throw or exit.
+- //cyber/logger and //cyber/common:log are unrelated logging facilities.

 ## Known problems
 - AtomicHashMap isn't thread-safe.